-From simple fillings to complicated multiple implants and periodontal work, Costa Rican dentists are as qualified and skilled as dentists anywhere—and prices are far less than most anywhere else.
+From simple fillings to complicated multiple implants and periodontal work, Costa Rican dentists are as qualified and skilled as dentists anywhere—and the prices are far lower.
 This is another growing area of health tourism—foreign patients seeking dental work arrive in Costa Rica in greater numbers every year.
 Laboratory work, too, is much cheaper in Costa Rica, and materials used are all FDA-approved and imported from the U.S.

 Frequently Asked Questions

 If you are a legal resident you will be required to join the national healthcare system.
 As outlined above, that cost typically runs 7% to 11% of your stated income on your residency application.
 For example, if you receive $1,200 per month in Social Security from the U.S., and you and your dependent spouse have applied jointly, your monthly Caja payment will be approximately $84 to $132 per month for both of you.
 To apply for residency jointly, you only need to claim one Social Security payment as your income, as long as it is $1,000 or more.